 WHAT KIND OF MUSIC DO YOU MAKE?

-I was born in Ethiopia, grew up in Brooklyn, and have lived for the past twelve years in the San Francisco Bay Area.
+I was born in Ethiopia, grew up in Brooklyn, and have lived for the past thirteen years in the San Francisco Bay Area.
 These places are my sonic homelands and I make music that touches all of them.
 I am inspired by the unique melodies, rhythms and scales of Ethiopia.
 I am moved by the improvisation of Jazz.... the way it lets you make the music new every single time you play it, and the connection it gives me to the heart and history of the US.
 I am a singer-songwriter at the core, deeply influenced by that American folk ethos that anyone can sing their truth if they can strum a chord or two.
 Good music is good music.
 And if you look at anyone's ITunes collection these days, you're not going to see only one genre.
 So why play only one genre?

 You're from Ethiopia, Do you play WORLD MUSIC?

 I make the music of in-between, striving for a sound connected to this time in history, when identities are blurring, and when we need concepts of global citizenship more than ever.
 I believe that all music is world music.
 My friend Marco Werman, host of PRI's The World, first said that to me when he booked me for his SXSW showcase of the same name in 2011.
 Rock music is world music... so is Jazz, Du-Wop, Hip-Hop, Classical.... so is Carnatic, Son Jarocho, Pizzica, High Life, and more.
 Get my drift?
 We cannot classify Western Music as outside of the World Music sphere without looking at histories of Colonialism that made us feel like Europe and North America are separate from the rest of the world.
 But humans need categories, so let's make some new ones up.....

 SO IF I COME TO A CONCERT, WHAT WILL I HEAR?